What is Fire Protection?

 Surface Fires – Small flames burning through grass and ground debris such as fallen leaves, pine needles, branches, downed logs, small trees, and shrubs.

-Embers – The principal factor is continuing fire spread within a community; they are burning pieces of airborne wood and vegetation that can travel over a mile from source and smolder in woodpiles, patio/deck items, and debris-filled gutters.
+Embers – The principal factor is continuing fire spread within a community; they are burning pieces of airborne wood and vegetation that can travel over a mile from the source and smolder in woodpiles, patio/deck items, and debris-filled gutters.

 Wildfire Risk Mitigation Measures